-Figure 11 shows the spatial distribution of zonal wind shear anomaly between days with convective MCSs over SWA and the climatological zonal wind shear mean for the 9 different nodes across West Africa.
-Generally, all dry and transition nodes except node 5, reveal a widespread increase in easterly zonal wind shear anomaly over West Africa with the dry nodes depicting stronger events.
-Zonal wind shear anomalies tend to be stronger_and easterly during the dry -season with their peak partly over SWA, but resides to the north of SWA during the transition seasons (nodes 2 and 8). -The positive shear anomaly patterns align with patterns of strengthened temperature gradients for respective dry and transition season nodes (c.f.
-Fig. 10): only node 5 shows no large-scale temperature anomalies and consequently patchy changes in shear, while strongest shear increases occur for node 7 alongside the highest temperature gradient increase.
+Figure 11 shows the spatial distribution of the zonal wind shear anomaly between days with convective MCSs over SWA and the climatological zonal wind shear mean for the nine different nodes across West Africa.
+Generally, all dry- and transition-season nodes except node 5 reveal a widespread increase in easterly zonal wind shear anomaly over West Africa, with the dry-season nodes depicting stronger events.
+Zonal wind shear anomalies tend to be stronger and easterly during the dry season with their peak partly over SWA but reside to the north of SWA during the transition seasons (nodes 2 and 8).
+The positive shear anomaly patterns align with patterns of strengthened temperature gradients for respective dry- and transition-season nodes (cf. Fig. 10): only node 5 shows no large-scale temperature anomalies and consequently patchy changes in shear, while the strongest shear increases occur for node 7 alongside the highest temperature gradient increase.
 Nodes 2 and 8 experience an appreciably significant increase in easterly zonal wind shear over SWA for MCS days during the transition seasons.
-The monsoon nodes (3,6,9), on the other hand, exhibit a significant increase in easterly zonal wind shear mainly confined to the south with a pronounced signal in node 9 associated with a peak in eastern-Sahel warming (Fig. 10).
-In line with the expected zonal wind shear response to an increased large-scale meridional temperature gradient, we thus find the strongest easterly zonal wind shear anomalies for nodes with strongest positive low-level temperature anomalies to the north of SWA (nodes 1,4,7; followed by nodes 2,8), highlighting that a warmer Sahel can promote MCS-favourable shear conditions in SWA.
+The monsoon-season nodes (3, 6, 9), on the other hand, exhibit a significant increase in easterly zonal wind shear mainly confined to the south with a pronounced signal in node 9 associated with a peak in eastern Sahel warming (Fig. 10).
+In line with the expected zonal wind shear response to an increased large-scale meridional temperature gradient, we thus find the strongest easterly zonal wind shear anomalies for nodes with the strongest positive low-level temperature anomalies to the north of SWA (nodes 1, 4, 7; followed by nodes 2, 8), highlighting that a warmer Sahel can promote MCS-favourable shear conditions in SWA.